Polylogarithmic-Time Leader Election in Population Protocols Using Polylogarithmic States: Introduction

 Summing up, we give the first poly-logarithmic time protocol for electing a leader from a uniform population.
 We note that $\Omega( n \log n )$ interactions seem intuitively necessary for leader election, as this number is required to allow each node to interact at least once.
 However, this idea fails to cover all possible reaction strategies if nodes are allowed to have arbitrarily many states.

-We complement our analysis with empirical data, suggesting that the convergence time of our protocol is close to logarithmic, and that in fact the asymptotic constants are small, both in the convergence bound, and in the upper bound on the number of states the protocol employs.
+We complement our analysis with empirical data, suggesting that the stabilization time of our protocol is close to logarithmic, and that in fact the asymptotic constants are small, both in the stabilization bound, and in the upper bound on the number of states the protocol employs.

 \paragraph{Related Work} We restrict our attention to work in the population model.
 The framework of population protocols was formally introduced in reference~\cite{AADFP06}, to model interactions arising in biological, chemical, or sensor networks.
 It sparked research into its computational power~\cite{AADFP06, AngluinAE2006, AngluinAER2007}, and into the time complexity of fundamental tasks such as majority~\cite{AAE08, PVV09, DV12, Spirakis, AGVsubmitted}, and leader election~\cite{AADFP06, AngluinAE2006}.\footnote{The best known upper bound for deterministic majority is of $O( \log n \log s + \log n / (\epsilon s))$ parallel time~\cite{AGVsubmitted}, where $n$ is the number of nodes, $s$ is the number of states per node, and $\epsilon$ is the initial node difference between the two input states.
 The two problems are complementary, and no complexity-preserving transformations exist, to our knowledge. } References interested in \emph{computability} consider an adversarial scheduler which is restricted to be \emph{fair}, e.g., where each agent interacts with every other agent infinitely many times.
 For complexity bounds, the standard scheduler is \emph{uniform}, scheduling each pair uniformly at random at each step, e.g.,~\cite{AAE08, PVV09, DV12, Spirakis}.
 This model is also known as the \emph{probabilistic} population model.